Cathy Katin-Grazzini

 Woodland Pond Miso Soup

 This miso soup evokes the tranquil, calming mystery of a pristine woodland pond.
-Miso soups are delicious and a tonic.
-This one is full of umami savoriness from shiitakes, sea vegetables, and shiro (mild white) miso.
-Baby artichokes, daikon, carrot, and aromatic garlic and ginger are layered over a vegetarian dashi broth.
-The addition of edamame makes it surprisingly filling and packs its own anti-inflammatory punch with fiber, protein, omega-3s, and isoflavones.
-Enjoy as a starter or an entrée, or any time your body or soul needs a boost.
+Miso soups are climate-friendly, delicious and a healthy tonic whenever you feel tired or rundown.
+This one is full of umami flavors from shiitakes, sea vegetables, and shiro (mild white) miso.
+Baby artichokes, daikon radish, carrot, garlic, and ginger combine to enrich a vegetarian dashi broth.
+The addition of edamame makes this soup surprisingly filling and packs its own anti-inflammatory punch with fiber, protein, omega-3s, and isoflavones.
+Enjoy Woodland Pond Miso Soup as a starter or an entrée, or any time your body and soul need a boost.

-Prep time 8 hours to steep dashi broth + 30 minutes
+Prep time 8 hours to steep dashi broth, plus 30 minutes

 Cook time 30 minutes